VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 ![Settings](./media/Settings.png)

 - Set a nameprefix for the resources.
 - Specify administrator email address for VIAcode Incident Management System for Azure.
 Administrator will be the first agent who receives notifications on new tickets.
-Make sure email address exist.
+Make sure the email address exists.
 - Set password.
 - Press "Next : Azure AD Integration >" button.